DavidJVitale/davidjvitale.com/_posts/japan-2019/2019-07-01-nara-osaka-hakone.md

 Other foods tried: grilled octopus, grilled scallops, some red-bean rice cake with strawberry, crab sticks, other things.
 Everything is served on a stick or grilled and it is all delicious.

-## Hakone National Park
+## Hakone

-We spent one day in Hakone, a beautiful national park outside of Tokyo.
+We spent one day in Hakone, a beautiful, quiet town outside of Tokyo.
 We weren't brave enough to embrace the full nudity onsens, instead opting for shopping and sight-seeing.
 The clouds blocked our view of Mt Fuji but it was still a great day!
 We went to the 箱根神社 (Hakone Shrine).

 {% include travel-img.html src="/assets/personal/japan-2019/temple-6.jpg" %}